September 4, 2016: The Gorgeous Cascades

 While I was certainly nervous while on the walk over- what if I get an awkwardly excited?- I can say from experience that being naked in front of 80 people is not weird/sexual in any way because everyone is naked.
 In fact, it’s kind of liberating.
 It also helps that the nudists of Oregon aren’t particularly good looking.

 There were naked people of all ages- young children and teenagers all the way up to people in their 60’s and 70’s.
-It was also a surprisingly racially diverse place given the overall whiteness of Eugene and Oregon as a whole.
 I started at the top pool that was a steamy 110 degrees.
 This was probably a bit too hot for comfort and quickly moved systematically down to the lower and cooler pools.
 In the third pool, I got to stand underneath a hot waterfall.
 The fourth pool was the social pool.
 There were about 15 people in their 20’s having a conversation about Marxism.

 After about an hour, the sun began to set.
 I was both dehydrated and eager to get back to the car before the trail got dark.
 I put on my clothes, headed back to the parking lot and drove the hour back into Eugene.